National Nutrition and Physical Activity Survey methodology

 24-hour dietary recall

 Dietary intake information was collected using a 24-hour dietary recall tool called Intake24 which was adapted for use in Australia in conjunction with Monash University and Food Standards Australia New Zealand.
+Intake24 was developed, and validated using a doubly labelled water study, by the University of Newcastle in the UK[11].
 The tool captured information on the food and beverage intakes for all respondents on the day prior to interview, from midnight to midnight.
 Where possible, at least 8 days after the first interview, respondents were followed up to provide a second 24-hour dietary recall either via a web form or a second face-to-face interview.

 The purpose of the 24-hour dietary data collection is to estimate total amounts of food, beverages and dietary supplements consumed by the Australian population to assess dietary behaviours and the relationship between diet and health.
 Data were merged with the AUSNUT 2023 files to produce estimates of energy, macronutrient, vitamin and mineral intakes, and Australian Dietary Guideline (ADG) food group serves.

-The food and nutrient release provides an estimate of energy and nutrient intake based on the Day 1 recall only.
-Both Day 1 and Day 2 data will be used to estimate usual dietary intakes for the population, which will be available in a subsequent release.
+The Food and nutrient release provides an estimate of energy and nutrient intake based on the Day 1 recall only.
+The Usual Nutrient Intakes release provides an estimate of usual nutrient intake based on Day 1 and Day 2 recall data.
+The usual intakes of Australian Dietary Guidelines (ADG) food groups will be available in a subsequent release.

 Further information on the 24-hour dietary recall methodology is available in the Intergenerational Health and Mental Health Study: Concepts, Sources and Methods.